PlagueHO/AzureOpenAIDemo/prompt-examples/health/general-practitioner-referral-prompt-engineering.md

 S: Pt c/o pain in R elbow after fall.
 Hx of HTN, T2DM.
 O: R elbow swollen, tender to palpation.
 ROM limited.
 No obvious deformity.
 A: Suspected R upper elbow fx.
 P: X-ray ordered.
 RICE, analgesics, sling for immobilization.
 Ref to Fracture Clinic.
 ```

-## Define a plan to carry execute the skills
+## Define a plan to achieve the goal of referring the patient

 Orchestrators like Semantic Kernel show their full power when being used to build and execute plans based on a goal.